 You're Being Tracked

 Thousands of mass surveillance cameras have been installed in our cities without our informed consent.
-We are a team of citizens working with our city councils to halt this threat to our privacy and civil liberties.
+We are a team of citizens working to halt this threat to our privacy and civil liberties.
 Our mission is to have an Arizona free of mass surveillance, and to Live Free AZ.
-Please join us.TRIUMPH IN SEDONA!
+Please join us.Three major pieces of legislation are moving right now at the Arizona Legislature.
+Each one impacts civil liberties, privacy, and who controls enforcement in our state.
+Your voice matters—today.

 On September 9 the Sedona City Council voted unanimously 7-0 to terminate the Flock contract and take down the cameras.
 Sedona is the first city in Arizona to terminate their contract and remove the surveillance cameras.
 Our united front of citizens caused an unprecedented shift for freedom!